PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images: Experiments

 \textbf{Depth Map Contains Details.} To better demonstrate the details contained in the estimated depth map, we convert depth mesh to 3D point cloud and render it from different views.
 Specifically, we first project depth to 3D (with orthogonal camera model) to get the 3D point cloud, and then generate a mesh from it for rendering.
 Fig.~\ref{fig:compare_dn_details} shows the estimated normal maps and depth maps from in-the-wild images, and rendered point cloud image from depth.

 \textbf{\textit{Comparison with PIFuHD on Real World Images}}: We visualize the comparison results of PIFuHD (normal-based) and Ours (depth-based) in Fig.~\ref{fig:vis_NvsD}.
 PIFuHD sometimes generates false disconnected regions when applied on real images (first row in Fig.~\ref{fig:vis_NvsD}).
 In comparison, Ours can recover a complete human shape with almost no small shards.
 Furthermore, PIFuHD usually reconstructs false details, {\eg} unrealistic face features and clothes wrinkles (second row in Fig.~\ref{fig:vis_NvsD}).
 In comparison, PIFu-D can better handle such cases with complete shapes and more plausible details.
-More visualization results are included in Fig.~\ref{fig:st1_1} and \ref{fig:st2_1}.

 \textbf{Ablation Study on the Self-supervision Mechanism.} The proposed self-supervision mechanism contais two parts, i.e. surface-aware and volume-aware SDF learning.
 Ablative experiments are conducted on synthetic data to demonstrate the effectiveness of either of them, respectively.
 We visualize the reconstructed meshes of several samples that are randomly chosen from the collected real images in Fig.~\ref{fig:ablation}, where four results are obtained by taking as input normal map only (denoted as M1), depth map only (M2), depth map plus surface-aware self-supervision (M3), and depth map plus both surface-aware and volume-aware self-supervision (M4), respectively.
 It is shown that both two self-supervision mechanisms can improve the reconstruction quality when using the depth map as the intermediate input, especially in the details of reconstruction.
 We also conduct a user study for human evaluation on the reconstruction results.
 10 samples are randomly chosen and evaluated by more than 50 persons for evaluation.
 The participants are asked to choose the best one among four reconstruction results (shuffled differently for each set) given the original single-view human image.
 The ratio of votes for each version is computed as its final evaluation score.
 The results of this user study are listed in Table~\ref{tab:use_abl}, which show the improvements brought by the proposed self-supervision mechanism.
-The statistical result is shown in Fig.~\ref{fig:US_ablation}.